-- Address unique site conditions - · Apply a new or emerging design technology - · Propose alternate facility design specifications
+- A. Address unique site conditions - B. Apply a new or emerging design technology - C. Propose alternate facility design specifications

-Use of the Engineered Method for flow control requires the development of a hydrologic/hydraulic analytical model capable of performing a continuous simulation of peak flows from long-term local rainfall records.
-The City must pre-approve the hydrologic/hydraulic analytical model prior to submittal or development of any plans and/or calculations.
+Use of the Engineered Method for flow control requires the use of a continuous simulation hydrologic model that runs a long-term record of historical hourly rainfall data.
+The model must show that the facility was sized to manage the post-development flows so that outflow from a facility matched the pre-development flow duration curve for the range of flows considered to have the greatest erosive impact on open-channel systems (42 percent of the 2-year peak flow to the 10-year peak flow).
+The City must preapprove the hydrologic/hydraulic analytical model prior to submittal or development of any plans and/or calculations.
 Regardless of how the stormwater calculations are performed, the report submitted to the City must show how the proposed stormwater management facilities meet the design criteria for LID, water quality, and flow control provided in Section 4.2.

 Creation of a continuous simulation hydrologic model for a specific development site requires specialized expertise and usually takes additional time and expense to develop and review.
 The applicant will be required to pay additional fees to the City to review stormwater management plans developed using the Engineered Method.
-These fees will be used to pay for a third-party peer review of the hydrologic model, stormwater management plan, facilities, details, supporting documentation and submittals.
+These fees will be used to pay for a third-party peer review of the hydrologic model, stormwater management plan, facilities, details, supporting documentation, and submittals.